Khushbukela/dbui/README.md

-# 🗄 DBUI: Database CLI
+# 🗄 DBUI: Database CLIIII

 **dbui** is database CLI for MySQL and PostgreSQL.
 It is the terminal user interface application built with the [tview](https://github.com/rivo/tview).